 If Centrelink revokes an employer determination for a person and employer, Centrelink must give them a written notice advising of the decision.
 The notice must contain any information that may be prescribed in the PPL Rules.

-Act reference: PPLAct Part 2-2 Determinations about whether PLP is payable to a person, section 101 Making employer determinations, section 109 Election by employer to pay instalments, section 114 Notice of varying, setting aside etc. payability determination, section 125 Obligation to notify of change of circumstances, Part 3-5 Employer determinations
+Act reference: PPLAct Part 2-2—Determinations about whether PLP is payable to a person, section 101 Making employer determinations, section 109 Election by employer to pay instalments, section 114 Notice of varying, setting aside etc. payability determination, section 125 Obligation to notify of change of circumstances, Part 3-5—Employer determinations, section 275 How this Act applies to an adopted child

 PPL Rules

-Policy reference: PPL Guide 4.1.1 Effective claims for PLP (PPL period), 4.1.11 Effective claims for PLP (flexible PPL), 6.1 Employer determinations for PLP, 6.2 Initial eligibility & payability determinations for PLP
+Policy reference: PPL Guide 4.1.1 Effective claims for PLP, 5.1 Employer determinations for PLP, 5.2 Initial eligibility & payability determinations for PLP

 Last reviewed: